kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 parameter creation, initialization, and other preprocessing before calling the actual libraries, where Tensorflow Keras adopts CUDNN as the backend for GPUs.
-In comparison, there are demands that people would like to use CUDNN directly in their project for more efficiency and better control of the data flow.
-This might need porting the Keras code or simply viewing it as reference.
+In comparison, there are demands that people would like to use CUDNN directly in their projects for more efficiency and better control of the data flow.
+This might need porting the Keras code or simply viewing its outputs as reference.
 However, Keras and CUDNN takes different means to deal with the parameters, leading to the different layouts of parameters.
 This often causes a bit of confusion when developers work on both APIs.